 Per OHSU Academic Policy 02-70-020, each academic program stipulates standards for academic progression and graduation including a minimum required cumulative GPA of 3.0 and grades for specific courses.
-Students must receive a P or a grade of B- or higher to pass all nutrition (NUTN) courses.
+Students must receive a P or a grade of B- or higher to pass all required courses with the prefix of NUTN and FSS for the DI, MSHN, and MSFSS programs.